hortonworks-gallery/ambari-vnc-service/README.md

   - Restart browser and navigate to http://sandbox.hortonworks.com:5801
   - If all goes well you should see a Java applet in your browser requesting your VNC password.
 Enter hadoop
   - ![Image](../master/screenshots/screenshot-java-applet.png?raw=true)
-  - To **remote desktop into your sandbox from within Ambari**, you can also setup an [Ambari iFrame view](https://github.com/abajwa-hw/iframe-view) and point it to VNC:
+  - To **remote desktop into your sandbox from within Ambari**, you can also setup an [Ambari iFrame view](https://github.com/abajwa-hw/iframe-view) and point it to http://sandbox.hortonworks.com:5801:
   ![Image](../master/screenshots/screenshot-VNC-view.png?raw=true)

 #### Getting started with Eclipse/IntelliJ